Our Board of Directors

 Lynn Gordon

-Ms. Gordon is the Founder and CEO of Madonna Mission, a not-for-profit organization that provides educational support programs for refugees in the Chicago area.
+Lynn Gordon is the Founder and CEO of Madonna Mission a leading not-for-profit organization that provides essential educational and cultural support programs for refugees in the Chicago area.
+Madonna Mission provides a safe community which promotes human dignity among all its students.

 Kate Howe